How to navigate the T-bill yield drop in Singapore

 Singapore sunset

-• Singapore's 6-month T-bill cut-off yield has fallen to 3.10% in the September tranche, signalling a shift in the fixed income landscape for retail investors seeking passive income options.
+• Singapore's 6-month T-bill cut-off yield has fallen to 2.99% in the 24 October tranche from July's 3.64% level, signalling a shift in the fixed income landscape for retail investors seeking passive income options.

 • Understanding T-bill rates and their fluctuations is crucial for investors looking to make informed decisions about their portfolios and align their investment strategies with current market conditions.